 Best apps for staying safe

 For many, college means party time.
-Circle of Six (iOS & Android) lets you choose up to six trusted friends to add to your circle.
+Circle of Six (iOS) lets you choose up to six trusted friends to add to your circle.
 If you’re on a night out and get into an uncomfortable or risky situation, you can discreetly send your circle a pre-programmed SMS alert message with your exact location, in just two taps.

 Best apps for fitness